Bonsai Mary

 First and foremost, let’s talk about light requirements.
 In my experience, there are few plants as finicky about light as Raven’s Anthurium.

-While it needs bright, indirect light to thrive, direct sunlight can quickly scorch its delicate leaves.
 Care Tips: When deciding on a spot for your plant, look for an area that gets plenty of natural light but won’t expose your Anthurium Ravenii to harsh rays.

 Next up is soil requirements.
 Like many tropical plants, Raven’s Anthurium prefers moist but well-draining soil.

 To achieve this balance, I recommend opting for a potting mix that includes organic material like peat moss or coconut coir to help retain moisture without causing root rot.
-Care Tips: When potting or repotting your plant, aim for a container with drainage holes and avoid overwatering.

-When it comes to temperature requirements, Raven’s Anthurium is relatively forgiving – as long as you keep it away from drafts and sudden temperature changes.
 Ideally, this plant prefers temperatures between 60°F and 80°F – so be mindful of placing it near air conditioning units or windows during cold snaps or heatwaves.

 Care Tips: If you live in an area with particularly cold winters or hot summers, consider investing in some extra insulation (like bubble wrap) in case temperatures dip below the ideal range. – and perhaps most importantly – let’s talk about humidity requirements (or rather demands).